ch55secake/dizzy/README.md

 # dizzy

 > Note: this is still WIP.
-Will write installation and other usualable commands at some point
+Use at your own peril.

 Endpoint sniffer, take in a list of words and then make requests and notify if the request was successful against the given `subdomain` and or
 `endpoint`.